mjbradvica/personal-website-articles/2021/n-predicate-builder-introduction.md

-# NPredicateBuilder, An Alternative to Repetitive Queries
+# NPredicateBuilder, an Alternative to Repetitive Queries

-[NPredicateBuilder](https://www.nuget.org/packages/NPredicateBuilder.EF/) [(repo here)](https://github.com/mjbradvica/n-predicate-builder) is a way to condense redundant Where and Order LINQ clauses in your application.
-Even better, you can take each predicate and test it independently.
-This means you know that any large query that you create that is unable to be tested by itself works properly.
+[NPredicateBuilder](https://www.nuget.org/packages/NPredicateBuilder.EF/) [(repo here)](https://github.com/mjbradvica/n-predicate-builder) is a means to condense redundant "Where" and "Order" LINQ clauses in your application.
+Even better, you can test each predicate independently.
+By this, you can be certain that any large query you create--which is unable to be tested by itself--works properly.

 NPredicateBuilder allows you to turn...